Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Proofs

 holds with probability at least $1-\delta$ for $\delta\in(0,1)$.
-If the largest term is the first one, then we get
+If the largest term in \Cref{eq:quantilemax} is the first one, then we get

-where the constant also depends on $\alpha$.
+where the constant in `$\lesssim$' also depends on $\alpha$.
 The result then follows exactly as in the proofs of \citet[Corollary 3]{albert2019adaptive} and \citet[Corollary 10]{schrab2021mmd}.
-So, we consider the case where the second term is the largest one, so that
+So, we consider the case where the second term in \Cref{eq:quantilemax} is the largest one, so that

 We have recovered the same dependency as in \Cref{eq:firstterm} when considering the first term as the largest one, and the proof then follows exactly the ones of \citet[Corollary 3]{albert2019adaptive} and \citet[Corollary 10]{schrab2021mmd}.
 We have treated both cases in \Cref{eq:quantilemax}, we conclude that the uniform separation rate over the Sobolev balls $\big\{\mathcal{S}_d^s(R):R>0, s>d/4\big\}$ of the quadratic-time aggregated test using a quantile obtained with permutations is (up to a constant)